 Pineapple juice offers a variety of health benefits, including improved digestion, enhanced heart health, and reduced inflammation.
 Additionally, it offers a rich source of iron, containing 0.8 mg in 1 cup of juice.
 Similarly, to the other juices mentioned, its high vitamin C content helps with the absorption of iron.
 Pineapple juice is also rich in a variety of other nutrients including manganese, copper, and vitamin B6.

 Provides 0.6 mg of iron per one cup.
 Additionally, it contains a variety of other micronutrients including antioxidants.
 In fact, it has been suggested that grape juice may offer similar nutritional and health benefits as those provided by wine.

-As you can see, fruits and veggies can be a great way to naturally boost your iron intake for those that struggle to consume adequate amounts.
 For those with persistent iron deficiency, we recommend following closely with your doctor or Registered Dietitian to determine the underlying cause and best course of treatment.
-Additionally, we recommend that diabetics consult with their doctor or dietitian prior to routinely incorporating these juices as they will increase your overall sugar consumption and potentially your blood sugar as a result.
+Diabetics should consult with their doctor before routinely incorporating these juices as they will increase your overall sugar consumption and potentially your blood sugar as a result.
 Do you have your favorite iron-rich fruit juices?
 Let us know!